|

 see the gap between rich and poor as a very or moderately big problem in

-their country.
 But there’s concern about other forms of inequality as well.

 Roughly two-thirds say discrimination against people based on their race or